-How Do I Stop Crows Feet from Appearing Around my Eyes?
+How Does One Stop Crows Feet from Appearing Around the Eyes?

 Preventing Crow's Feet

 Those little lines that appear just lateral to your eyes, crow's feet, appear as we age.
 There is a genetic component, but there are things you can do to prevent or slow the appearance and extent.